kuruparan/kuruparan.github.io/_pages/about.md

 Education
 ======

+*University of New SouthWales, Australia                                                                                                  PhD in Computer Science and Engineering

 *Cardiff Metropolitan University, UK                                                                                                      MASTERS BUSINESS ADMINISTRATION SPEALIZED IN BUSINESS ANALYTICS

 *University of Moratuwa, Sri Lanka                                                                                                        BSC ENG HONS First Class IN ELECTRONICS AND TELECOMMUNICATION ENGINEERING